aosabook/500lines/dagoba/chapter.md

 }
 ```

 If the vertex doesn't already have an _id property we assign it one using our autoid [footnote: Why can't we just use this.vertices.length here?].
-If the _id already exists on a vertex in our graph we reject the new vertex.
+If the _id already exists on a vertex in our graph then we reject the new vertex.
 Wait, when would that happen?
 And what exactly is a vertex?

 In a traditional object-oriented system we would expect to find a vertex class, which all vertices would be an instance of.
 We're going to take a different approach and consider as a vertex any object containing the three properties _id, _in and _out.
 Why is that?
 Ultimately, it comes down to giving Dagoba control over which data is shared with the host application.